mostlyharmlessone/cyclic-banded-matrix/README.md

-# Cyclic
+# Cyclic-banded-matrix

-Cyclic is fortran 90+ source code for solving cyclic/periodic square matrices.
-The algorithm is detailed in [band_matrix.odt](https://github.com/mostlyharmlessone/cyclic-banded-matrix/blob/main/band_matrix.odt)
+Cyclic-banded-matrix is fortran 90+ source code for solving cyclic/periodic square matrices.
+The algorithm is detailed in [band_matrix.pdf](https://github.com/mostlyharmlessone/cyclic-banded-matrix/blob/main/band_matrix.pdf)

 I have not found any previous version of this algorithm and it is entirely my derivation.
 If I have reinvented the wheel, there being nothing new under the sun, it would be interesting to see the previous attribution.